-This measure is to be reported once per reporting period for all patients with a diagnosis of asthma seen for allergen immunotherapy injections during the reporting period.
-Prior to administration of allergen immunotherapy injections, an assessment of asthma symptoms should be performed.
+This measure is to be reported once per reporting period for each patient that is initiating allergen immunotherapy injections during the reporting period.
+The patient or their legal guardian/primary caregiver should be educated about the possible adverse reactions with immunotherapy injections including life threatening anaphylaxis, immediate reactions and severe delayed reactions which could occur after leaving the clinic.
+Informed consent should be obtained.
 This measure is intended to reflect the quality of services provided for patients undergoing allergen immunotherapy.
 This measure may be reported by clinicians who perform the quality actions described in the measure based on the services provided and the measure-specific denominator coding.
+Measure Reporting via Registry:

-ICD-10-CM diagnosis codes, CPT codes, and patient demographics are used to identify patients who are included in the measure's denominator.
+CPT codes, patient demographics and medical record data are used to identify patients who are included in the measure's denominator.
 Medical record data and the listed numerator options are used to report the numerator of the measure.
+There are no allowable performance exclusions for this measure.
+DENOMINATOR:

-All patients aged 5 years and older with a diagnosis of asthma AND who are receiving subcutaneous allergen immunotherapy
+All patients aged 5 years and older who initiated subcutaneous allergen immunotherapy during the reporting period Denominator Criteria (Eligible cases):